nicsig/config/.vim/UltiSnips/README.md

         • matches the current word, if the function was passed no argument
         • anything,                 if the function was passed the argument 1

+What's the output of the function without argument?

+What's the output of the function with `1` as argument?
+The same as without argument, except the restriction “the word before the cursor must match the tab_trigger” is removed.
+IOW, all snippets are listed.

+Example of value:

+        { 'qnd':        'Quick aNd Dirty settings',
+        \ 'bug_report': 'filing bug report for (Neo)Vim',
+        \ 'spoiler':    'hide long code'}

+        {'qnd': 'Quick aNd Dirty settings', 'bug_report': 'filing bug report for (Neo)Vim', 'spoiler': 'hide long code'}

+##
+# UltiSnips#SnippetsInCurrentScope()

 If you need all snippets information for the current buffer, you can simply pass 1  (which means  all) as  first  argument of  this  function, and  use a  global variable `g:current_ulti_dict_info` to get the result (see example below).

 This  function does  not add  any new  functionality to  ultisnips directly  but allows third party plugins to integrate the current available snippets.
-For  example, all  completion plugins  that  integrate with  UltiSnips use  this function.
+For example, all completion plugins that integrate UltiSnips use this function.

 Usage example: